Documentation

 • A description in plain language — what success looks like

-• Success criteria — typically a specific tool call with valid arguments (e.g. book_reservation called with a date, time, party, name and phone)
+• Success criteria — most commonly a specific tool call with valid arguments (e.g. a reservation tool called with a date, time, party size, name and phone), or a set of slots that must be filled

 • Constraints — rules the agent must obey (e.g. "do not book parties larger than 8 — escalate")